Code-Inspect/binder-flowR/README.md

 - Recognizes **R scripts** that are sourced
 - Lists the **output files** generated

-These dependencies are crucial for ensuring reproducibility, and they are used to generate **DESCRIPTION** and **install.R** files, which are necessary for Binder.
+These dependencies are crucial for ensuring reproducibility, and they are used to generate **install.R** file, which is necessary for Binder.

 ### 3. Setting Up Binder